Approximate exploitability: Learning a best response in large games: Approximate Best Response

-We now describe a particular instance of ABR where we learn the approximate best-response.
-LBR is a method which performs a depth-limited tree search, using a value function to truncate the search.
+LBR performs a depth-limited tree search, using a value function to truncate the search.
 This is similar to MCTS, which has been shown to perform remarkably well with a learned value function \cite{Silver18AlphaZero}.
-As such, a natural extension to LBR is to combine it with MCTS.
-Since we consider imperfect information games in addition to perfect information games, we use a variant of information set MCTS (IS-MCTS) to sample world states when searching~\cite{Cowling12ISMCTS}.
-In particular, the world state sampling distribution (also called the {\it determinization distribution}) is the exact posterior given the opponent's policy, so the underlying search returns a true best response action given the opponent is playing according to their policy.
-We call this algorithm \defword{approximate best response}, which is IS-MCTS with access to the opponent's policy during search.
-See Algorithm 1.
+A natural extension to LBR then is to combine it with MCTS.
+Since we want an algorithm that works on imperfect information games, we use a variant of MCTS, information set MCTS (IS-MCTS)~\cite{Cowling12ISMCTS}.
+However, IS-MCTS does not sample from the belief distribution when searching at an information state.
+While empirically this works to exploit basic agents, this does not converge to the exact best response in the limit~\cite{Lisy15Online}.

-We do not search using the real history (rather than the information state) as doing so would lead to policies where the players act as if they know the hidden information of all other players, which is more than what a best response policy is allowed to know.

-$\cT$ is the sequence of states and actions taken starting from $h$. $r$ is the return associated with that particular Monte Carlo rollout, which either comes from a terminal history if the search reaches a terminal history, or from the value network otherwise. $\textsc{GetNodeFromSearchTree}(s)$ retrieves the node corresponding to the current information state from the search tree.
-Each node contains the average return received from previous simulations. $\textsc{SampleHistoryFromInfostate}$ samples a new history (i.e. private information for the opponent) from the exact belief distribution according to the opponent's policy. $\textsc{RunIS-MCTS-Simulation}$, $\textsc{UpdateSearchTree}$, and $\textsc{ChooseAction}$ follow the standard MCTS algorithm following \cite{Silver18AlphaZero}; implementations of this algorithm include \cite{LanctotEtAl2019OpenSpiel} and \cite{pascutto2017leela}.

-We use an experimental setup that is identical to \cite{Silver18AlphaZero} except where otherwise noted.
-We use a distributed actor/learner setup to train our neural network with parameters $\boldsymbol{\theta}_t$ on training iteration $t$, which is trained to predict prior policy $\boldsymbol{\pi}_t$ via the normalized visit counts as a policy vector $\textbf{p}_t$, along with the expected reward $v_t$ predicting game outcome $z_t$ using a loss function that combines the mean-squared error, cross-entropy loss, and $\ell_2$ regularization:

-Here, $v_t$ is the predicted value of a state, $\textbf{p}_t$ is the predicted search outcome which is used as a prior, and $z$ is the Monte Carlo return for the episode (i.e. the outcome of the self-play game).
-The reward and prior are learned for information states, not histories, and thus the network learns an average across histories, which should converge to the expected value of playing from $s$, allowing the agent to make decisions according to the information state value.
+Instead, we calculate the exact posterior distribution over histories with the same information state given the opponent's policy, and use that to sample from opponent information states.\footnote{In perfect information games, this is equivalent to MCTS.} To the best of our knowledge, ours is the first algorithm to apply IS-MCTS with the exact posterior distribution over opponent private states and PUCB.